-- This figure does not include the estimated 28.8 million ‘internally displaced people’, those who have left their home but have not crossed an international border (UNHCR, Global Trends 2012 ).
+- This figure does not include the estimated 33.3 million ‘internally displaced people’, those who have left their home but have not crossed an international border.

-- 80% of refugees are hosted by developing countries (see graphic below)
+- 86% of refugees are hosted by developing countries.

 - Refugees only account for a tiny percentage of overall immigration.

-- Countries including Kenya, Syria, Jordan, Chad, China, Ethiopia and the USA also host high refugee populations
+- Countries like Jordan, Turkey, Kenya, Chad, Ethiopia, China and the USA also host high refugee populations.

-- Most refugees flee to their neighbouring country, only a small proportion travel to developed countries in Europe and elsewhere (UNHCR, Global Trends 2012).
+- Most refugees flee to their neighbouring country, only a small proportion travel to developed countries in Europe and elsewhere.

-- Many other asylum applications in recent years have been from people from Afghanistan, Eritrea, Libya, Nigeria, China, Sudan and Zimbabwe.
+- Many other asylum applications in recent years have been from people from Syria, Bangladesh, India, Albania, Afghanistan, Nigeria and Eritrea.

-- These countries have either recently experienced conflict or have well-documented human rights abuses (UNHCR, 2009).
+- Most of these countries have either recently experienced conflict or have well-documented human rights abuses.

 - Asylum seekers cannot claim mainstream benefits.

-- A single unemployed UK citizen of the same age would receive £67.50, plus other benefits they may be able to receive.
+- A single unemployed UK citizen of the same age would receive £72.40, plus other benefits they may be eligible for.

 - Asylum seekers do not qualify for council housing tenancy or housing benefit.